daitangio/gundam/README.md

 gundam
 ======

-A set of project based on my experience @ NttData Italy as Solution Architect
+A set of project based on my experience as Java Solution Architect.

 The project are stored as git submodule